 Q. Why doesn't the "Launch Xterm" button work on the Mac?

 A. It will work, but requires some set-up.
 There are three things to check.
 The first needs to be done each time you run Hopper.
 The last two need only be done once.

 - Make sure the "X Window System" application (usually at /Applications/Utilities/X11) is running.

 - Make sure ssh is set up to forward X11.
-This can be done by adding a command line option in the Hopper preference for ssh (Preferences->Connections->SSH->Path of ssh).
-For Macs running OS X 10.4 or higher, set this to "ssh -Y." For Macs using an older OS, set this to "ssh -X."
+This can be done by adding a command-line option in the Hopper preference for ssh (Preferences -> Connections -> SSH -> Path of ssh).
+Set this to "ssh -Y".

 - Make sure your DISPLAY environment variable is set by running this command in a terminal window: